LauraAsh/CityArms/README.md

 * Secondary: #54595F - This is a dark charcoal grey, which compliments the dark mauve.
 This will be utilized for text headings and also icons in some cases.

 ###Bugs
 * Nav bar menu not clickable for the toggle icon on smaller screens.
 This ended up a result of having the incorrect scripts in the header.
-These were replace and moved to their correct position before the closing body tag, and the toggle icon worked perfectly on mobile devices!
+These were replaced and moved to their correct position before the closing body tag, and the toggle icon worked perfectly on mobile devices!
-* Icons were disappearing on smaller screeens.
+* Icons were disappearing on smaller screees.
 This was solved by changing to max height for sections rather than specifying a fixed height.
 * When building the gallery, the styling for the footer and the form broke.
 After some debugging it seemed the media queries were causing this, as when they were commented out the problem was solved.
 Further inspection revealed that the media query was not closed properly, which had caused this.
 Adding an extra curly bracket, the syntax error was fixed and the styling returned as normal to the form and footer.